 Best Rate Guaranteed

-There is plenty to do around Mahone Bay and the South Shore of Nova Scotia.
+There are lots of things to do in Mahone Bay and the South Shore of Nova Scotia.
 The colourful, charming seaside towns of Mahone Bay, Chester and Lunenburg - a UNESCO World Heritage Site are all just a quick drive away, each has their own distinct character and fascinating history to share.

-We love where we live here, and if you immerse yourself in the unique beauty, history and culture of this beautiful area, you too will experience the kind of laid-back coastal way of life that stays with you forever.
+We love where we live here, and if you immerse yourself in the unique beauty, history and culture of the beautiful South Shore area, you too will experience the kind of laid-back coastal way of life that stays with you forever.

-Below is a selection of things to do; there is something for everybody, whether you feel like relaxing, shopping, dining, sightseeing, exploring the amazing beaches or the history, or you are up to an outdoor adventure like sailing, kayaking, fishing, cycling or hiking.
+Below is a selection of things to do close to River Ridge Lodge; there is something for everybody, whether you feel like relaxing, shopping, dining, sightseeing, exploring the amazing beaches or the history, or you are up to an outdoor adventure like sailing, kayaking, fishing, cycling or hiking.
 We have tested and tried almost everything on the list and keep discovering more.
 We will gladly help you plan your itinerary, whether it's for a short or longer stay.

-A stroll down our quiet dead end country road the river opens up into the bay and offers amazing views.
+A stroll down our quiet dead end country road Martins River opens up into Mahone Bay and offers amazing views.
 We feel extremely fortunate to be part of this amazing, friendly and open community with lots of sailors and smiling faces.

 You can access the beautiful Dynamite Trail through a trail behind the barn of the lodge.
 Enjoy the complimentary guest bikes to bike 9km to Mahone Bay along bays and lakes.